dr-nathan/project_RL/README.md

 # Running the code

-To run the final agent and see its performance, run `python main.py --test-file PATH_TO_FILE`.
+To run the final agent and see its performance, run `python main.py --test_file PATH_TO_FILE`.
 The file should be an excel file with the same format as the train data.